-- Continue to lead the Research Data Activities Task Force, including overseeing review of incoming proposals for use of GTA data. - Reviewed and approved a study request for use of GTA data to describe the global state of HCT for multiple myeloma. - Encourage use and further analyses of GTA data more broadly.
+- Continue to lead the Research Data Activities Task Force, including overseeing review of incoming proposals for use of GTA data (WASTIMS project). - Letter of intent for funding the project by the Leukemia Society has been submitted.
+Agreement between the societies has been presented to the EC and protocol finalized - Reviewed and approved a study request for use of GTA data to describe the global state of HCT for multiple myeloma including outcome. - Transplants of acute myeloid leukemia worldwide and utilization of autologous and allogeneic HCT. - Agreement for the AML study (not outcome, but only survey data) has been organized and will be sent to the registries. - Encourage use and further analyses of GTA data more broadly. - Intervention for drug shortage in Latin America by Pierre Fabre together with WHO.

-This Standing Committee has identified the following projects to initiate during 2020:
+This Standing Committee has identified the following projects for the future:

-Develop an annual report from the GTA in the form of a slide set to be available to all member societies on the WBMT website.
+- Implementation of an internet based database for TC's to submit their transplantation data. - Develop an annual report from the GTA in the form of a slide set to be available to all member societies on the WBMT website.

-4.0 WBMT ACTIVITIES AND ACCOMPLISHMENTS IN 2018 and 2019
+4.0 WBMT ACTIVITIES AND ACCOMPLISHMENTS IN 2020